 COVID-19 has wreaked havoc across the world, and the laws and best practices to deal with it seem to be changing almost every day.
 Keeping up can be a challenge, especially in an industry like real estate, where you’re used to dealing with multiple people and properties every day.
 From new open house and cleaning protocols to confusion over disclosures and potential privacy issues, there’s a lot to keep in mind in this new COVID world.

 So, what precautions are real estate agents responsible for when selling in a COVID environment?
-Here’s what you can do to ensure you’re taking all appropriate actions to protect yourself and your real estate business against potential lawsuits.
+Here’s what you can do to ensure you’re taking all appropriate actions when showing property, to protect yourself and your real estate business against potential lawsuits.

 Follow Government Guidelines and Suggested Preventative Actions